Social choice rules driven by propositional logic: Abstract

 \section{Abstract}

-A variety of problems of social choice theory are examined from a unifying point of view that relies on the logic of degrees of belief.
-Belief will be here a social attribute, its degrees being measured by the fraction of individuals that share a given opinion.
-Different known methods and some new ones are obtained depending on which concepts are considered and which logical implications are assumed between them.
-Divergences between different methods take place especially when the information about the existing preferences is incomplete.
+Several rules for social choice are examined from a unifying point of view that looks at them as procedures for revising a system of degrees of belief in accordance with certain specified logical constraints.
+Belief is here a~social attribute, its degrees being measured by the fraction of people who share a~given opinion.
+Different known rules and some new ones are obtained depending on which particular constraints are assumed.
+These constraints allow to model different notions of choiceness.
+In particular, we give a new method to deal with approval-disapproval-preferential voting.